AnjaliDevnani/Team-Collaboration/README.md

 # Team-Collaboration
-Work done by me UdrCrafts during  my internship.
+Work done by me for UdrCrafts during  my internship.